Postpartum Anxiety Treatment based in Katy, TX

 - Begin feeling less overwhelmed, more in control and more like yourself again!

-Options for Postpartum Anxiety Counseling
+Options for Postpartum Anxiety Counseling from anywhere in Texas

 If the thought of leaving the house with the baby is causing you to feel stuck, consider online therapy.
 Online counseling brings the benefits of counseling to you anywhere you have a little privacy and a reliable internet connection.
+While based outside of Houston, Anne Russey is licensed to provide online postpartum anxiety treatment throughout the state of Texas.
+This includes Austin, Dallas, Midland, San Antonio, Lubbock, El Paso and everywhere in between.

-Other Counseling Services Offered in Katy, TX
+Other Online Counseling Services Offered from Katy, TX

 Sometimes, you’re struggling in more than one way.
 I’m able to help you with a wide range of mental health concerns.
 In addition to counseling for postpartum anxiety, I offer postpartum depression treatment, general perinatal counseling, anxiety treatment, counseling for moms at all stages of parenting and LGBTQ affirming counseling.